 So why the enduring love for HA?
 Rebecca Bennett, Johnson & Johnson skincare expert, explains: “Hyaluronic acid is a fantastic ingredient for skin wherever it is—face or body.
 It holds up to a thousand times its own weight in water and helps replenish dehydrated skin to help it feel smoother, bouncier and more comfortable.
 Hyaluronic acid draws water into the skin and helps the skin hold onto it, reducing the appearance of fine lines and that dry, crêpe-y effect.
 It’s popular in facial products because it works so well, and it’s amazing to now have an ingredient of this quality in a body range.”

 Hear, hear!
 But while HA is famed for its dry-skin benefits, Bennet is keen to stress that all skin types can reap rewards from a lotion enriched with hyaluronic acid.
 “HA is suitable for most skin types, as we can all get dehydrated by heat, sun, cold, central heating, air conditioning, aging and so on,” she explains.
 “Even oily skin types can get dehydrated, and light products containing hyaluronic acid are perfect for this type of skin.
 Key signs of dehydration include rough, dull skin that creases and wrinkles easily.”

 Speaking of sunshine, a body gel or cream loaded with HA should be essential packing when it comes to your island-getaway beauty kit.
 As Bennett notes, when your skin is feeling dry, tight or sore after too much sun, the reparative properties of hyaluronic acid are just what your bod needs.
 “Sunburn and excess sun exposure can be really damaging to the skin, and properly formulated sun protection products are a must.
 However, body lotions containing hyaluronic acid can really help to soothe and rehydrate the skin, as it increases the moisture levels in the epidermis.
 A gel formulation like the new Neutrogena Hydro Boost Body Gel Cream can also really provide a cooling effect to help calm skin.”

-Keep scrolling to shop our pick of the best hyaluronic acid products for your body.
+Check our picks of the best hyaluronic acid products for your body.